-Students and pre-nursing advisors work together to form a collaborative and mutually beneficial relationship and educational expereince.
-Part of this expereince requires the student to learn how to be prepared for advising appointments.
+Students and pre-nursing advisers work together to form a collaborative and mutually beneficial relationship and educational experience.
+Part of this experience requires the student to learn how to be prepared for advising appointments.
 The DARS system allows students to run a STAR report, or audit, on any academic major or minor.

 Additionally, it is very important that all students are aware of academic deadlines.
 These can be found at the Office of the Registrar’s homepage.
 The Undergraduate Catalog is also very important for students to use and become familiar with it’s contents.
 The catalog can answer academic questions students may have.

 Students wishing to enter the BSN program must successfully complete the HESI Admission Assessment examination.
 A satisfactory score of 78% must be earned prior to admission into the School of Nursing.
 Please see the link below for helpful information about HESI requirements.

 Since nursing is a competitive major, sometimes a student is forced to think about a “Plan B” course of action.
 Please see the BSN Resources below for the link to a grid that outlines alternatives to the BSN degree.